eliasrenger/eliasrenger/README.md

 Hi, I'm @eliasrenger
 an Engineering Physics student based in Sweden.
-Currently working on developing my experience with Python in different applications.
+Currently working with Bluebbok to automate accounting!
 Reach me at - elias.renger@gmail.com